 The absolute best place to find Polaroid cameras like the Sun 600 for cheap (besides your parents’ attic) is through eBay.
 Please use the following link when purchasing, it helps me keep writing and costs you nothing.
 Thanks!
 Find the Polaroid Spectra System Camera on eBay.

-The Polaroid Spectra System camera is my favorite instant film camera that I own, and the one I use for the majority of my instant film work.
+The Polaroid Spectra System camera is one of my favorite instant film cameras that I own, and the one I used for the majority of my instant film work before I picked up the incredible Polaroid 680 SLR.
 I can’t recommend it enough, especially now that you can pick one up on eBay for less than the price of a single pack of film.
 I got mine for fifteen bucks and it was worth every penny, and I even picked up a second one recently.
 The Polaroid Spectra AF is also an excellent camera that is extremely similar to this one, but has a slightly newer design.

 The Polaroid Spectra System uses Type 1200 Polaroid film, which has also been called Spectra and Image to make sure you stay confused.
 This format is slightly wider than traditional SX-70 and 600 films, and was marketed towards professionals rather than traditional consumers.
 Because there are far fewer type 1200 cameras floating out there, there is still a significant amount of genuine Polaroid film available for it.
 The Impossible Project still even sells packs of different types of Image films.
 The Impossible Project is also developing new film in this format which is all excellent.